Skip to content

 Star type

-Arcturus is a giant star of the spectral type K0 III.
+Arcturus is a giant star of the spectral type K1.5IIIFe-0.5.
 It is the brightest class K giant in the sky, outshining Aldebaran (mag.
 0.86) in the constellation Taurus and Pollux (mag.
 1.14) in Gemini.
 It has an absolute magnitude of about -0.30.

 Arcturus does not have any known companions, which means that its mass cannot be measured directly.
 The estimated value of 1.08 ± 0.06 solar masses is based on evolutionary modelling and observed physical properties.
 A 2012 analysis of Arcturus and Aldebaran’s carbon and oxygen isotopic ratios yielded a slightly higher value of 1.2 solar masses.

 Arcturus is not massive enough to go out as a supernova.
-Instead, it will end its life by casting out its outer shell to form a planetary nebula, leaving behind a compact white dwarf.
+Instead, it will end its life by casting out its outer shell to form a planetary nebula and slowly fade away as a compact white dwarf.
 The Sun will share its fate billions of years from now.

-The estimated age of Arcturus is in the range from 6 to 8.5 billion years, but its evolutionary phase is uncertain.
+The estimated age of Arcturus is in the range from 6 to 8.5 billion years, but the star’s evolutionary phase is uncertain.
 The colour index indicates that it has entered the red giant branch and the hydrogen shell burning stage after exhausting the supply of hydrogen in its core.
 As it keeps ascending the red giant branch, some of the helium left in its core will be compacted into degenerate matter, which will increase the core’s density and temperature.
 Once the temperature reaches about 100 million K, it will ignite the helium, starting helium fusion in the core.
-This will increase the temperature which, in turn, will increase the fusion rate, triggering a runaway reaction that will produce a helium flash, a very brief flash of intense helium fusion lasting only for a few minutes, but having an energy output comparable to that of our entire galaxy.
+This will increase the temperature which, in turn, will increase the fusion rate, triggering a runaway reaction that will produce a helium flash, a very brief flash of intense helium fusion that lasts only for a few minutes, but has an energy output comparable to that of out entire galaxy.

 However, a study by Charbonnel et al. published in 1998 suggested that the star has already moved past the helium flash stage and is above the horizontal branch (core helium phase burning stage in metal-poor stars).